Svdwege/wikiWip/home/Sending-unit.md

 | JSON | JavaScript Object Notation |

 # Location to find information
+- Information about the configuration of the ESP32-S3, [please see the configuration](/ESP32-S3-configuration.md)

-- For installing a filesystem and upload code, [please see installation](/wikis/home/Sending-unit/Installation.md).
+- For installing a file system and upload code, [please see installation](/wikis/home/Sending-unit/Installation.md).

 # Configuration